General queries about Library Services

 - Replacement campus cards can be obtained from the Ask Me desk on Level 1 of the Learning Centre during library staffed hours.

-- Where can I top-up my campus card with photocopying credits?
+- Where can I top-up my campus card with photocopying/print credits?

-- The print credit machine is on Level 1 in the Whispers Café area (see Library Level 1 floor plan).
-You can also top-up your print credit online (minimum spend £5) using the EMOS payment system.
+- The print credit top-up machine is on Level 1 opposite the Support Hub.
+It accepts coins and notes (denominations up to £20) but does not give change.
+You can also top-up your print credit online (minimum spend £5).

 - How can I have access to the Library if I am no longer a student?